 The California hub is hosted by the University of California-Los Angeles.
 Its main purpose is to develop cooperation between French academic institutions, UCLA, and other California universities.
 The California Hub’s multidisciplinary approach spans anthropology, history, migration studies, and comparative literature, with a particular emphasis on Native American Studies.

 Located on the premises of the Latin American Institute (Bunche Hall), the Hub has two local referents: Efrain Kristal, Director of the Department of Comparative Literature at UCLA, and Kevin Terraciano, director of the Latin American Institute.
 This partnership allowed for the organization of the conference "Pathway for Cooperation and Research in the Americas" which marked the inauguration of the hub in early 2015.
 Today, the hub continues to co-organize events on campus and to expand its network at UCLA and in Los Angeles.

-Eugénie Clément’s PhD dissertation: “The environmental Navajo fights.
-Mobilizations, frictions and ontonlogies”, under the supervision of Sara Le Menestrel
+Eugénie Clément’s PhD dissertation: “Anticapitalism and environmental Navajo fights: frictions, mobilizations, and negociations”, under the supervision of Sara Le Menestrel

 IdA’s referents in France: